Chapter 6 BUILDINGS AND BUILDING REGULATIONS*

 piping shall be installed below recorded frost penetration but not less than thirty (30) inches

-P2603.5.1 Sewer depth: Is amended to read: Building sewers that connect to private sewage
+P2603.5.1 Sewer depth: Is amended to read: Building sewers that connect to

 disposal systems shall be a minimum of thirty (30) inches below finished grade at the point of